plp13/qman/man/qman.1.md

 _reset_after_email_ should be set to **false** when using a GUI email client for e-mail links.

-By default, incremental search results only include manual pages whose name begins with the user's input.
-Setting _sp_substrings_ to **true** will also include pages whose names include the user's input as a substring.
+Setting _sp_substrings_ to **false** causes incremental search results to only include pages whose names start with the user's input.
+Setting it to **true** (the default) will also include pages whose names contain the input as a substring, provided there is enough space left in the window.

 ## Include directive
 Supplemental configuration files can be included using: